-1. If the Property inspector isn't already open, choose Window Properties → Properties to open it.
+1. If the Property inspector isn't already open, choose Window □ Properties □ Properties to open it.

-If the Property inspector is open but collapsed, click the arrow at the left end of its title bar to expand the panel.
+If the Property inspector is open but collapsed, click its title bar to expand the panel.

 2. Select the word Rainbow.
 Click the first frame of the Timeline in the highlighted row.